-Each mobile device number from which recipients wish to receive text messages must be opted-in to the Communicate service.
-This is as simple as texting an opt-in key word (Y being the most commonly used) to the short code assigned to your account (61659).
+Each mobile device number from which recipients wish to receive text messages must be opted-in to the SchoolMessenger service.
+This is as simple as texting an opt-in key word (Y being the most commonly used) to the SchoolMessenger short code assigned to your account (67587).

 The wireless carriers require that common short code providers have the capability to verify that a particular phone number did indeed agree to allow you to send them text messages.
-The recipient's text of "Y" (or "yes") to your accounts short code is this verification.
+The recipient's text of Y (or yes) to the SchoolMessenger short code is this verification.